JorgeValderrama/Launch-vehicle-MDO/README.md

 optimization of launch vehicle design and its trajectory using a pseudo spectral method.* 14th World Congress of Structural and Multidisciplinary Optimization.
 ### Recording of presentation
 https://youtu.be/quLZS4tzxI0

+### Acknowledgements
+This work was developed during the research project of my master studies at ISAE-SUPAERO and was possible thanks to guidance and help of Dr. Mathieu Balesdent, Dr. Loïc Brevault and Dr. Annafederica Urbano.